CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/pcluster/demo-cluster.md

  `aws configure`

-## Configure a Demo Cluster (upgraded these instructions to use an hpc compute node)
+## Configure a Demo Cluster (recent upgrade with instructions to use an hpc compute node)

 To create a parallel cluster, a yaml file needs to be created that is unique to your account.